What is olaparib?

 • diarrhoea.

-If you have any side effects from taking olaparib, even if they’re not listed here, speak to your healthcare team as soon as possible.
-They may be able to help you manage any side effects.
+If you have any side effects from taking olaparib, even if they’re not listed here or you have any worries, speak to your healthcare team as soon as possible.
+They may offer you other treatments to help you manage any side effects.

 Contraception

-If there is a chance your partner could become pregnant, you must use contraception when having sex.
-Use a condom and a second method of contraception while you are taking olaparib and for three months after.
+If there is a chance your partner could become pregnant, you and your partner must use contraception when having sex.
+You should use a condom and your partner use another suitable method of contraception while you are taking olaparib and for the next three months after taking your last dose.

-If your partner is pregnant, you must use a condom when having sex while you are taking olaparib and for three months after.
-This is because olaparib could harm the baby.
+If your partner is pregnant, you must use a condom when having sex while you are taking olaparib and for three months after taking your last dose.
+This is because olaparib may harm the baby.

 You must not donate sperm while taking olaparib and for 3 months after taking your last dose.